xyang2uchicago/BioTIP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of BioTIP is to ...
+The goal of BioTIP is to perform critical transition analysis

 ## Installation